-Insaniyat: Journal of Islam and Humanities ( e-ISSN: 2542-500X, p-ISSN: 2614-6010) is a peer-reviewed electronic journal.
-This statement clarifies the ethical behavior of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (nama publisher).
-This statement is based on COPE’s Best Practice Guidelines for Journal Editors.
+Etikonomi is a peer-reviewed journal, available in print and online and published two times a year.
+This statement clarifies ethical behaviour of all parties involved in the act of publishing an article in this journal, including the author, the chief editor, the Editorial Board, the peer-reviewer and the publisher (Faculty of Economic and Business, Syarif Hidayatullah State Islamic University Jakarta).

 Ethical Guideline for Journal Publication

-The publication of an article in a peer-reviewed open access journal is an essential building block in the development of a coherent and respected network of knowledge.
+The publication of an article in a peer-reviewed Etikonomi is an essential building block in the development of a coherent and respected network of knowledge.
 It is a direct reflection of the quality of the work of the authors and the institutions that support them.
 Peer-reviewed articles support and embody the scientific method.
-It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher, and the society.
+It is therefore important to agree upon standards of expected ethical behavior for all parties involved in the act of publishing: the author, the journal editor, the peer reviewer, the publisher and the society.

-Faculty of Adab and Humanities as the publisher of Insaniyat Journal of Islam and Humanities takes its duties of guardianship over all stages of publishing extremely seriously and we recognize our ethical and other responsibilities.
+Faculty of Economic and Business, Syarif Hidayatullah State Islamic University Jakarta as publisher of Etikonomi takes its duties of guardianship over all stages of publishing seriously and we recognize our ethical and other responsibilities.
 We are committed to ensuring that advertising, reprint or other commercial revenue has no impact or influence on editorial decisions.
-In addition, The Faculty of Adab and Humanities and Editorial Board will assist in communications with other journals and/or publishers where this is useful and necessary.

-The editor of Insaniyat journal of Islam and Humanities is responsible in making decisions which of the articles submitted to the journal should be published.
+The editor of the Etikonomi is responsible for deciding which of the articles submitted to the journal should be published.
 The validation of the work in question and its importance to researchers and readers must always drive such decisions.
 The editors may be guided by the policies of the journal's editorial board and constrained by such legal requirements as shall then be in force regarding libel, copyright infringement and plagiarism.
 The editors may confer with other editors or reviewers in making this decision.